 Hailing from the Casamance, Keba was born and raised in Velingara, a city in southern Senegal, until his studies brought him to Dakar.
 He spent four years studying at the University Cheikh Anta Diop and teaching high school history, geography, French, and Spanish until financial obligations forced him to withdraw from university and focus solely on teaching.
 During this time he also taught in a primary school's tutoring and enrichment program.
-Keba taught Mandinka and Pulaar for the Peace Corps in Thies until the events of September 11, 2001 caused a temporary suspension of Peace Corps operations in Senegal.
-He has been working with SIT and CIEE in Dakar since 2002.
+Keba taught Mandinka and Pulaar for the Peace Corps in Thies until the events of September 11, 2001, caused a temporary suspension of Peace Corps operations in Senegal.
+He has been working with SIT in Dakar since 2002.

 As a professional musician, Keba plays with several bands, most notably Ndoukouman.
-He also takes on freelance work including for some of Senegal's more famous musical acts.
+He also takes on freelance work including work for some of Senegal's more famous musical acts.

 Mame Bineta Fall, Language Instructor

 Mame Bineta Fall is a native of Dakar.
 She was born and raised in the suburb of Rufisque where she currently lives with her family.
 Mame studied English, French, and Spanish in the Applied Foreign Languages program at the University Cheikh Anta Diop of Dakar.
 She also received training as a language teacher with the Peace Corps, with which she worked for two years before coming to work for SIT in 2002.
-Since then, she has taught French and Wolof to students at SIT and CIEE.
+Since then, she has taught French and Wolof to students at SIT.
 She has also taught volunteers with JICA and gives private language lessons to volunteers and expatriates.
 In her free time, she enjoys reading mystery and science fiction novels.

 Benedict "Papis" Bassene, Office Manager

 Papis is originally from the region of Kédougou, though he grew up mostly in Kaolack and Dakar.
 He received a degree in applied linguistics in the English Department of the University of Gaston Berger in Saint Louis.
-Before joining SIT, Papis utilized his interpersonal and technical skills volunteering for The Spanish Humanist Movement, a nongovernmental organization aimed at supporting local grassroots community building projects.
+Before joining SIT, Papis utilized his interpersonal and technical skills volunteering for the Spanish Humanist Movement, a nongovernmental organization aimed at supporting local grassroots community building projects.
 It was here that Papis began developing an interest in intercultural experience and learning while he served as an interpreter and project planner.
 In addition to his duties as office manager with the SIT Senegal program, he also teaches English at professional schools in Dakar.
 Papis enjoys sports, spending time with his daughter, and reading.